National Science Foundation

 Grant in 2019

 LangInnov is an educational application provider focused on supporting bilingual communities, particularly Latinx bilingual and multilingual learners.
-The company's application offers a user-friendly, fully automated platform that enables users to engage in language and literacy assessments in both English and their home language.
-This innovative tool addresses the need for equitable assessment materials and literacy development resources, facilitating the growth of reading, writing, listening, speaking, and cognitive skills among emergent bilinguals.
-The assessments are graded automatically in real time, providing immediate feedback to users and enhancing the learning experience.
+The company has developed a user-friendly, fully automated application designed to facilitate the assessment and development of bilingualism.
+This innovative platform allows users to engage in language and literacy assessments, responding in both English and their home language.
+The application provides real-time grading based on user responses, addressing the need for equitable assessment tools and literacy development materials.
+Through its offerings, LangInnov aims to enhance the reading, writing, listening, speaking, and cognitive skills of emergent bilinguals, fostering a more inclusive educational environment.

 Charmtech Labs